oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

     ```
     </details>

-6. Switch back to the root container and open the *YELLOW* PDB in *downgrade* mode.
+6. Switch back to the root container and open the *YELLOW* in *downgrade* mode.

     ```
     <copy>